janengosopo/Times-Series-Forecasting-in-Python/README.md

 ### **Option 2: View in GitHub**

-* Click the notebook file to preview code and charts directly.
+* Click the file to preview code and charts directly.

----